 While management uses the best information available to make its evaluation, future adjustments to the allowance may be necessary if there are significant changes in the factors considered, such as the economic condition of the borrower or certain related industry concentrations.
-As of December 31, 2019 and 2018, an allowance for loan losses was recorded in the amount of \$405,766.
+As of December 31, 2020 and 2019, an allowance for loan losses was recorded in the amount of \$176,660 and \$405,766, respectively.